Backcountry Skiing at

 Blake VotillaBlake officially joined our team in 2015 after completing a successful season guiding on Mount Rainier where he further honed his experience mountain guiding climbers to the summit.
 Blake has apprentice guided at Downing Mountain Lodge for the past two seasons and we are excited to bring on his youthful energy to Bitterroot Backcountry Guides.
 Blake will be helping lead trips throughout the Bitterroot Range this upcoming winter.
 Blake holds Level 2 avalanche certification, Wilderness First Responder, and is a card-carrying optimist and avid backcountry skier who regularly skis all summer and gets his 150+ days a season.
 He has skied from Alaska to Ecuador with many trips to Idaho, the Tetons, the Cascade Volcanoes, and the Wasatch.

 Backcountry Ski Skills Course at Downing Mountain LodgeThis course covers the fundamentals of skiing technique both uphill and downhill, terrain assessment, route finding, and group dynamics and decision making.
 Participants are responsible for providing their own gear, food, and beverages.
-A shuttle is available upon request.
+A gear shuttle is available.
+This is a three day course.